Sjlver/sosp2015-notes/history_day/01os_foundations.md

 - End of "knowledge era".
 Computers now do tasks that we thought required knowledge.
-- Networks have become a space of social power, actions and identities
+- Networks have become a space of social power, actions and identities.
 - Security and privacy in the Internet of things
-- Size, complexity and size of systems
+- Size and complexity of systems